Gusto-API/api.gusto.dev/docs/guides/Jobs and Compensations.md

 Employees can be paid in a multitude of ways.
 Some employees are paid on an hourly basis, some are salaried, and some are paid in a combination of ways.
 What an employee gets paid is determined by their jobs and compensations in Gusto.

 A job is effectively an employee's title or pay rate.
-Each `job_id` is unique to an employee, and an employee can have multiple jobs.
+Each `job_id` is unique to an employee and an employee can have multiple jobs.
 Two employees cannot share the same `job_id` even if they share the same title.
 The [job object](https://docs.gusto.com/docs/api/c2NoOjUyNjYzOTY-job) contains a compensation which determines how much an employee earns for the respective job.

 An employee must be created before a job can be attributed to the employee.
 The request to [create a job](https://docs.gusto.com/docs/api/b3A6MzExMzczNDY-create-a-job) should include a `title`, `location_id`, and `hire_date`.
 The `title` is the name of the job.
 The location for the job determines where the company is liable for state taxes and should be created prior to creating the job using [create a company location](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTY-create-a-company-location).
 The `hire_date` reflects the employee's `hire_date` or the `effective_date` of the job if the employee has multiple jobs.